jxmked/Script-Thing/README.md

 # C-language

-Multiple amd Random Project that just Created
+Multiple and Random Project that just Created